drrosa/laff_lde/README.md

 3. Once you are done, go back to the CLI and press
 `control` + `c` twice, and then `control` + `d`

 If you are curious about the environment go to the [Additional Info](#additional-info) section to learn more.
+It also contains information you might need to know later on so you should at least give it a quick read.

 ##Windows Setup